 - Images only: picture cards with no text

 - Images with labels: picture cards with text

 - Words only: text on separate cards to match the image cards

 - Words with IPA: the word with International Phonetic Alphabet transcription

-- Checklist: a vocabulary list, showing the image cards, matching label and IPA transcription
+- Checklist: a vocabulary list showing all of the image cards, their matching word labels and IPA transcription

 The word cards that match picture flashcards are intended to be printed on the reverse side of the image cards.
 For this reason, the word cards for the small size flashcard sets appear in the reverse order to their 3 x 3 grid counterparts in the image sets.
 As well, the word card borders are grey and the font is not very large so that the words will not be too visible through the paper when cards are printed double-sided.

 The phonemic transcription on the words cards with IPA is American pronunciation.
 For the IPA, I used the English text to phonemic transcription converter at: https://tophonetics.com/.
 British pronunciation is also available at that site.

 I’ve recently started adding regional variations for sets with differences between North American English and British English vocabulary and/or spelling.

 To prepare the lists– in addition to suggestions emailed from teachers– I’m also using the Collins Online Dictionary.
 Their entries regularly suggest American usage when different from the British, though Canadian or Australian variations are few and far between.

 For these regionally differing flashcard sets I’ve omitted IPA cards altogether.
 Being Canadian, I wanted American pronunciation with (mostly) British English spelling.
 As it turns out, the number of files needed to accommodate all the combinations would really complicate the drop-down menu.
 To simplify, I’m just leaving IPA off.
 Sorry 🙁